prakharmrsl/easypcceo.github.io/pages/budget-pcs/case-fans/case-fans.md

 ---
-title: "The Best Computer Fans of 2018 (Comparison)"
+title: "The Best Computer Fans of 2019 (Comparison)"
 permalink: "/budget-pcs/case-fans/"
 layout: page
-seotitle: "3 Best Case Fans: 80mm, 120mm, & 140mm (2018)"
+seotitle: "3 Best Case Fans: 80mm, 120mm, & 140mm (2019)"
 ---
 <h3 class="page-subtitle">
-	Updated December 6th, 2018 by
+	Updated January 1st, 2019 by
 	<a href="/about/"><img src="/img/profile/close.jpg" class="circle" alt="Headshot"></a>
 	Jacob Tuwiner
 </h3>

 ![Case Fans Header](/img/header/case-fans.jpg)

-If you're in search of the best case fans of 2018, you've come to the right place.
+If you're in search of the best case fans of 2019, you've come to the right place.

 We'll be taking a look at three of the best case fans: 80mm, 120mm, and 140mm.